monpeco/HKUx-HKU_08x/module3-Alternative-Finance/module3.md

 #### Module 3 Alternative Finance   Industry Showcase: Ensuring Compliance from the Start: Suitability and Funds (Investment Navigator)  Industry Showcase: Ensuring Compliance From the Start: Suitability & Funds (Investment Navigator)

+### Industry Showcase: Ensuring Compliance From the Start: Suitability & Funds (Investment Navigator)

+Over the last few years we have seen and experienced a wave of regulations in the financial services industry all around the world.
+Typically, new regulations strive for an increase of investor protection.

+Because of this wave of regulations, it is increasingly difficult for financial service providers to stay compliance when conducting investment advice whether it is in person or via robo-advisory.
+Having pre- and post-trade checks in place is not optional for banks, it's mandatory to stay in business.

+FinTech can help to establish such robust processes by replacing error-prone and inefficient manual compliance checks with automated solution along the investment and advisory value chain.

+In our case of investmentnavigator.com, technology enables the entanglement of client context, regulatory rules and product data to assess suitability on the individual instrument level.
+By acting upon suitability feedbacks, banks can not only significantly reduce regulatory risks and save time through the automation, but also level up the client experience.

+They get enabled to offer
+the most cost-efficient suitable investment instrument for the respective client context.
+A very tangible benefit also for the client.

+Behind the scenes,
+the cloud-based rule engine
+is the technological heart of Investment Navigator, which allows us to deliver coherent suitability feedbacks into every application along the investment and advisory value chain.
+It is therefore strategic for us to provide our clients the complete freedom to consume our Suitability Service via one or several channels.

+We currently maintain customised webpages, an API to integrate into proprietary advisory tools a core-banking adapter and an Excel add-in.
+To sum-up, as a B2B FinTech company, we believe that by pairing technology with subject matter intelligence, we simplify financial advice.
+That's how FinTech creates a "win-win" situation for financial service providers, as well as, customers.

+---

+#### Module 3 Alternative Finance   3.5 Crowdfunding – Regards, Charity and Equity   Video 3.5 Crowdfunding – Rewards, Charity and Equity